1958 Texas gubernatorial election

 The 1958 Texas gubernatorial election was held on November 4, 1958, to elect the governor of Texas.
-Incumbent Democratic Governor Price Daniel was reelected a second term, winning 88% of the vote to Republican Edwin Mayer's 12%.
+Incumbent Democratic governor Price Daniel was reelected a second term, winning 88% of the vote to Republican Edwin Mayer's 12%.

+To date, this was the last election in which a candidate for Governor of Texas received more than 75% of the vote.